rahulpargi641/Argon-Assault/README.md

 ### Features
     - Intuitive and Responsive Controls:
         - Easy-to-use controls for smooth navigation and shooting.
         - Skillfully maneuver the ship with pitch, yaw, and roll controls, ensuring responsive and precise control.

      - Cinematic Enemy Ship Arrival:
-        - Experience cinematic moments as enemy ships elegantly enter the scene, enhanced with Unity's Cinemachine for a visually engaging gameplay experience.
+        - Experience cinematic moments as enemy ships elegantly enter the scene, enhanced with Unity's Timeline for a visually engaging gameplay experience.

      - Dynamic Level Design:
         - Well-crafted levels with dynamic environments, including enemy ships firing missiles and large enemy ships incoming.
         - Spacious vibes and immersive sound effects to enhnace the overall atomsphere.

 ### Screenshots